Walking Yoga For Mindful Movement

 Inhale for 3-4 steps, exhale for the same

-Try open-chest posts or light side bends every 500m
+Try open-chest poses or light side bends every 500m

-Sessions of 20-30 minutes, 5x a week – build consistency and confidence
+Start with 20-30 minutes sessions, 5x a week – build consistency and confidence

 Avoid using fitness metrics – focus instead on how your body feels